-Different Buddhist Traditions Have Different Interpretations
+Different Buddhist Traditions and Interpretations

 Voidness Is an Absence of Impossible Ways of Existing